proplot-dev/proplot/docs/why.rst

 In ProPlot, all colormap visualizations are automatically discretized with the `~proplot.styletools.BinNorm` class.
 This reads the `extend` property passed to your plotting command and chooses colormap indices so that your colorbar levels *always* traverse the full range of colormap colors.

-`~proplot.styletools.BinNorm` can also apply an arbitrary continuous normalizer, e.g. `~matplotlib.colors.LogNorm`, before discretization.
-Think of it as a "meta-normalizer" -- other normalizers perform the continuous transformation step, while this performs the discretization step.
+`~proplot.styletools.BinNorm` also applies arbitrary continuous normalizer requested by the user, e.g. `~matplotlib.colors.Normalize` or `~matplotlib.colors.LogNorm`, before discretization.
+Think of `~proplot.styletools.BinNorm` as a "meta-normalizer" -- other normalizers perform the continuous transformation step, while this performs the discretization step.

 Working with fonts
 ==================